-As we advocate an agile development and practices for any kind of mobile development, we would like to share with you some fundamentals and our thoughts on how we’ve built our products, what kind of processes we use internally to get things done efficiently and what has increased our capability to faster build and deploy new versions of Bitbar Testing.
-This being a broad topic, let’s start first with a glance at how we changed our internal doing into yet more agile doing – enabling us to do faster releases.
+As we advocate an agile development and practices for any kind of mobile development, we would like to share with you some fundamentals and our thoughts on how we’ve built our products, what kind of processes we use internally to get things done efficiently and what has increased our capability to faster builds and deploy new versions of Bitbar Cloud.
+This being a broad topic, let’s start first with a glance at how we changed our internal doing into yet more agile doing – enabling us to achieve a faster release schedule.
 The part of that is an agile process, agile regression testing and test-driven development approach.
 Let’s deep dive into details!

 Agile Regression Testing for Mobile Apps, Games and Web